 Cancer is one of the most invasive and deadly conditions of all time.
-One of every two men and one of every three women will get cancer in their lifetime.
-The American Cancer Society reports over 4,500 people receive a cancer diagnosis daily.
+One of every two men and one of every three women will get cancer.
+The American Cancer Society reports over 4,500 people to receive a cancer diagnosis daily.
 Fortunately, more people are living through and beating cancer.
 Medicare covers cancer treatment and procedures.

 How Does Medicare Cover Cancer Treatments?

 There are several cancer treatments available.
 Medicare will cover cancer treatments that have been proven to treat cancer.
 There is access to experimental cancer treatments.
 Generally, Medicare won’t cover experimental treatments.